Sharing nudes and semi-nudes: Responding to incidents and safeguarding children and young people

 Relationships and sexuality education (RSE) plays a vital role in enhancing learners’ well-being and safety and is mandatory from September 2022.

 Settings have an important role in prevention and protection, responding to and discussing learners’ questions and needs.
 They have the potential to create safe and empowering environments that build upon learners’ own formal and informal learning and experiences, offline and online.
-Enhancing learner voice and agency is a key principle for embedding RSE within the curriculum and learners should be invited to take part in discussions that advance social justice for gender, sexual and relationship equity and well-being, as well as supported to express their views and feelings on a
+Enhancing learner voice and agency is a key principle for embedding RSE within the curriculum and learners should be invited to take part in discussions that advance social justice for gender, sexual and relationship equity and well-being, as well as supported to express their views and feelings on a range of RSE issues, including sharing nudes and semi-nudes.
+Further guidance on the topics and learning that support RSE and how each Area can contribute to these is available.

-When to teach learners about these issues?
+When to teach learners about these issues

 It is essential that learning is both age and readiness appropriate and is seen by children and young people as balanced and relevant to their real life experience.
 Working with children and young people in the planning of these lessons can help ensure that lessons are both appropriate and relevant.